 The most common question asked about applying thermal control is how long?
 This is discussed in sufficient detail below to help make good decisions.

+Figure 15 displays the time needed to kill insects by thermal methods.
 The two lines on the plot show the range of times and temperatures commonly used for treatment.
 Please note the logarithm scale of time is marked in days, but other familiar units lie above, centred on the individual words.
 For those unfamiliar with logarithms, the first interval marked by a tick following the 101 (10 days) mark is 20 days, the second interval is 30 days, and so on.
-The value of 10-1 means 1/10th of a day.
+The value of 10−1 means 1/10th of a day.
 The term "moribund" describes the condition of the insects, but when that happens is variable by species, as shown by the wide distribution of mortality data, especially at lowered temperatures.

 "Dead" status is defined by a line drawn just beyond the edge of the mortality data.
 This is likely a conservative estimate because the experiments were based on fixed increment inspections for any survival or recovery, rather than on looking at the subjects in real time and noting when they appeared to expire.

-As can be seen, the low-temperature exposure method requires more time to be effective than the high-temperature protocol.
+The low-temperature exposure method requires more time to be effective than the high-temperature protocol.
 Also, most low-temperature mortality occurs before and at warmer temperatures than the indicated limit line.
 This spread in the low-temperature data leads to various interpretations of the correct protocol.
 Some protocols have been specified to facilitate rapid treatment based on knowledge of the species after reviewing the data set.
 For such decisions, and a more detailed discussion of the data, please refer to the source paper (Strang 1992).

 The boundary to the data supports a "worst case" recommendation, i.e. the material is suspected to be infested by insects, but the pest is unknown, and full control is desired.
 A -30°C exposure for a week or -20°C for 2 weeks will suffice.
 This method also presumes the objects come out of a month in warm storage, not from a cold outdoor environment in which some pest species could adapt to cold and subsequently survive such low-temperature exposure.
 In practice, the -30°C and -20°C exposures have usually been successful at shorter times (a few days at -30°C and a week at -20°C) because the species comprising the sparser data along the boundary are less common pests in collections (consult Strang 1992 for details).

-If you imagine an object fitting inside a rectangular volume, the smallest dimension is the one referred to as thickness.
+If you imagine an object fitting inside a rectangular volume, the smallest dimension is the one referred to as thickness in Figure 16.
 For example, the "thickness" of a piece of wood measuring 2 in. x 4 in. x 8 in. would be 2 in.
 (50 mm).
 Finding this dimension in millimetres on the scale allows one to determine the approximate time for "half response".
 The half response time is how long it takes for the object to go from the start condition to half way to the end condition (for example, when going from 20 to -20/-30°C, the time to get to -5°C is the half response time).
 It will take roughly the same time again to go to the 3/4 point, and the same time again to go to the 7/8 point, and so on.
 This response time is influenced by the material's insulation properties.
 A key is given to show the source materials tested.
 You can interpret a time based on evidence from this key, or simply take the most conservative value (largest number, top of the point distribution at the specified thickness).
 The half response is used because it is much easier to measure than the completion point.
 To figure out the rough time to completion, multiply this response time by four or five.
 If you want to keep the treatment as short as possible, do not rely on the estimate, instead use a test block of similar material in which a thermometer probe is inserted in order to measure in real time when to terminate the treatment.

-For heat treating, the line marked "wood bagged in 6 mil PE at 60°C" shows that enclosing objects in a vapour barrier before heating confers added protection against desiccation.
+For heat treating, the line in Figure 16 marked "wood bagged in 6 mil PE at 60°C" shows that enclosing objects in a vapour barrier before heating confers added protection against desiccation.
 This is a simple and common method.
 While the plotted lines demonstrate that paint and even "stagnant" air (technically called the "boundary layer" of air) will act as barriers to moisture loss, a simple plastic bag is the most effective and highly recommended.
 While there is a condensation risk inside a plastic bag during cooling after a heat treatment, letting the temperature of the container drop slowly so the dew point is not experienced inside the bag can greatly reduce this moisture hazard for sensitive objects.
 Wrapping the object with absorbent dunnage.

 (E.g. a cotton sheet) Before bagging also provides a rapidly acting buffer to stabilize moisture content during treatment.
 For a full discussion of these factors and hazard mitigation, consult Strang (1995, 2001).